Policy on Non-Discrimination

 Federal law requires institutions of higher education to comply with all state requirements for registration, licensure or authorization to deliver online or distance education to students residing in states other than the home state of the institution.
-Graceland University has been approved by the Iowa College Student Aid Commission to participate in the National Council for State Authorization Reciprocity Agreements.
+Graceland University is registered by the Iowa College Student Aid Commission to operate in Iowa and to participate in the National Council for State Authorization Reciprocity Agreements.
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.
-In addition to the grievance policy stated in the Student Rights and Code of Conduct section, students may contact the Iowa College Student Aid Commission using this URL: https://www.iowacollegeaid.gov/content/contact-iowa-college-aid
+In addition to the grievance policy stated in the Student Rights and Code of Conduct section, students may contact the Iowa College Student Aid Commission at (877) 272-4456 or by using the following URL: https://www.iowacollegeaid.gov/sdrf-start

 Graceland University does not discriminate against any student or prospective student on the basis of race, color, religion, age, sex, national origin, disability or sexual orientation.
 We are a caring community dedicated to the physical, intellectual and spiritual well-being of each individual.
 Gracelanders join together to create an atmosphere of openness, mutual respect and diversity.